See also, Index, reserve analysis.

 The board must establish and keep at least one reserve account that is separate from other association funds.
 See Utah Code §§ 57-8-7.5(9)(b) and 57-8a-211(9)(b) and footnote 4 thereto.

 - Daily Maintenance Expenses.
-The statutes do not define daily maintenance expenses, thus, unless the phrase is a technical term of art, the ordinary meaning of in common usage applies.
+The statutes do not define daily maintenance expenses, thus, unless the phrase is a technical term of art, the ordinary meaning of the term in common usage applies.
 HOAs are run by volunteer homeowners from all walks of life and whose careers and experience vary widely.
 Thus, it's not reasonable to think the Legislature would use a technical term of art with an arcane meaning in this situation.
 The ordinary meaning of "daily" in common usage is "of, done, made or occurring, each day or each weekday."
 See merriam-webster.com definition; see also dictionary.com definition.
 Thus, daily maintenance expenses are maintenance expenses occurring each day, or at least each workday.

 - Purpose of Reserve Fund.
 The purpose for which a reserve fund is established is not dictated by the statute.fn1 Instead, that purpose is most often contained in the CC&Rs, which will often have language stating something to the effect that reserves will be established for emergencies, contingencies, long-term maintenance items and so forth.
 If the CC&Rs are silent on the issue, the purpose of the reserve fund may be established in past meeting minutes or a resolution reflecting the decision to fund reserves.